dossalab/bluetooth-smart-light-switch/README.md

-# Nordic-switch (version 1.1 NOT TESTED - See master branch for the current version)
+# Bluetooth controlled cord light switch

 **Before building, read this carefully (especially Safety guidelines)**

-This project aims to create a remote-controlled, *smart* light switch.
-The part presented here is the board that is embedded into the cord switch casing.
+This project aims to create a remote-controlled, *smart* cord light switch.
+It has both physical control button and Bluetooth LE capabilities, allowing for very natural user experience.

-It seems to work, however barely tested in the field (**TL;DR it's quite dangerous and probably can combust spontaneously**).
+This repo contains both PCB design and firmware.

+Hardware seem to work, however still barely tested in the field.
+High voltage part is rated at 220-230V / 50 Hz (European-ish standard).
+It should be trivial to recalculate the supply for US standard.

-Software was never fully developed, but you can take any example from Nordic SDK or even use Arduino.
+The firmware was never fully developed, but `firmware` directory contains the current work-in-progress state to get you started.

-The power supply is rated at 220V / 50 Hz.
-That's what I had at the moment.
-If the frequency or/and voltage is different you most likely will need to recalculate the supply.

 **Make sure you know what you're doing.
-It goes without saying that I'm not taking any responsibility for your actions.
-This device is not for beginners for sure.**
+This project involves working with high voltages and requires advanced electronics experience.
+I'm not taking any responsibility for possible damages linked to usage of this device**

 ![board render](/images/board.png)

 ## Bringup

 There are 4 solder pads underneath the board.
-Solder some thin wires to it (thicc ones will most likely rip the pads off the board). **NEVER INTERFACE WITH THE DEVICE WHILE PLUGGED INTO MAINS!** Inject the voltage from separate power supply while testing!
-Make sure your software runs well *before* testing the device plugged.
-In the software you need to ensure that:
-- The Nordic SoftDevice is not using the LF crystal (since there is no any). **Nothing will work without this step!**;
-- All power saving options possibly activated;
-- The triac control pin is inverted (0 is active, 1 is not active).
+You'll have to Solder some wires to it in order to connect to the programming probe.
+Supply your own safe external power from your debugging probe or any other low-power source. **NEVER INTERFACE WITH THE DEVICE WHILE PLUGGED INTO MAINS POWER!**

+The firmware is written in Rust and uses Embassy the async framework with nrf-softdevice crate for BLE.

 ## Some safety guidelines

-- **NEVER NEVER** connect the switch to the computer while plugged into mains - you will have a 50 / 50 chance of burning everything.
-Use low-power 3.3 volt adapter while developing;
 - Never touch any parts of the board while operational - you'd likely get shock;
-- Never leave device unattended - it's not stable enough to trust it;
+- Don't leave device unattended for now - it's not stable enough to trust it;
 - Be generally in a good state of mind and follow what you are doing - **it is easy to make mistakes and burn your stuff**

-## TODO
+## Roadmap

-- Proper casing (I just used the one from the real switch, with drilled-out insides;
+- Proper case design (I just used one from the real switch, with drilled-out insides);
-- **Tests Tests Tests!** Make sure device can work reliably and it is rated for conditions of the power mains.

-## Further discussion

-(I wrote some really silly description for version 1.0 at https://cringe.page/content/switch/switch.html)

-If you assembled device and it worked / not worked for you - please share your stories
+- HomeAssistant integration.